Goulash: Austria

+Bosnia and Herzegovina

+In Bosnia and Herzegovina, goulash (gulaš) is a very popular and traditional dish.
+Introduced during the Austro-Hungarian Empire, it has become a staple with the Bosnian variant consisting of a thicker consistency, with emphasis on slow-cooked onions and meat.
+It is typically served with bread, mashed potatoes, or polenta, and regional variations may include veal, carrots, or beans.

 Croatia

 Goulash (gulaš) is also very popular in most parts of Croatia, especially north (Hrvatsko Zagorje) and Lika.
 In Gorski Kotar and Lika, venison or wild boar frequently replace beef (lovački gulaš).
 There is also a kind of goulash with porcini mushrooms (gulaš od vrganja).
 Bacon is an important ingredient.

 Gulaš is often served with fuži, njoki, polenta or pasta.
 It is augmented with vegetables.
 Green and red bell peppers and carrots are most commonly used.
 Sometimes one or more other kinds of meat are added, e.g., pork loin, bacon, or mutton.

 Czech Republic and Slovakia

 In the Czech Republic and Slovakia, goulash (Czech and Slovak: guláš) is usually made with beef, although pork varieties exist, and served with boiled or steamed bread dumplings (goulash with beef in Czech hovězí guláš s knedlíkem, in Slovak hovädzí guláš s knedľou), in Slovakia more typically with bread.
 In pubs it is often garnished with slices of fresh onion, and is typically accompanied by beer.
 Beer can be also added to the stew in the process of cooking.
 Seasonal varieties of goulash include venison or wild boar goulashes.
 Another popular variant of guláš is segedínský guláš (Székelygulyás), with sauerkraut.

 In Czech and Slovak slang, the word guláš means "mishmash", typically used as mít v tom guláš: to be disoriented or to lack understanding of something.